-KOLKATA TEA AUCTION COMPARISON | Headlines
+Kolkata tea auction comparison | Headlines

 - India

-A total of 176 buyers purchased CTC leaf in Sale 44, whereas there were 131 buyers operated during Sale-43, it revealed.
-In case of Orthodox leaf, Darjeeling leaf and Dust teas, the number of buyers was 112,43 and 88 respectively.
-During Sale-43, 116 buyers purchased Orthodox leaf, 59 purchased Darjeeling leaf and 62 consumed Dust teas.
+A total of 176 buyers purchased CTC leaf in Sale 44, whereas there were 131 buyers during Sale-43, it revealed.
+In case of Orthodox leaf, Darjeeling leaf and Dust teas, the number of buyers was 112, 43 and 88 respectively.
+During Sale-43, 116 buyers had purchased Orthodox leaf, 59 purchased Darjeeling leaf and 62 consumed Dust teas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)